MLK Day Actions in Our Area

 DSOC sponsors the DSOC Politics and Policy Book Club.
 The group provides input to the club and the larger Democratic party community to advance its goals.

 If you are interested in being a part of this book club, please send an email to Marvin Zalman at aa1887@wayne.edu.
-Summaries of several recent discussions are listed below.
+Summaries of the last three discussions are listed below.

 Anne Applebaum’s “Autocracy, Inc: The Dictators Who Want to Run the World” (October 2025)